charliejllewellyn/aws-serverless-dataprocessing/README.md

 # Overview
 This lab demonstrates how to build a serverless data processing pipeline to enrich data, catalog it and run ad-hoc queries and reporting.

-The lab also introduces AWS Codepipeline enabling blue/green deployments of the serverless application.
+The lab also introduces AWS CodePipeline enabling blue/green deployments of the serverless application.

 # Prerequisites